InternetOfPeers/hiero-message-box/README.md

    - Best for: Text messages, debugging, maximum compatibility

 2. **CBOR (optional)**: Concise Binary Object Representation
-   - Pros: Compact binary format, ~30-40% smaller payload size
+   - Pros: Compact binary format, 3-5% smaller payload size
    - Cons: Not human-readable in raw form
-   - Best for: Large messages, high-volume messaging, efficient storage
+   - Best for: High-volume messaging, reduced storage costs
    - Specification: [RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949)

 Both formats are automatically detected and decoded when reading messages.

+**Size Comparison (encrypted messages):**

+For a typical encrypted message "Hello, this is a secret message":

+- JSON: 510 bytes
+- CBOR: 491 bytes
+- **Savings: ~20 bytes (3-5% reduction)**

+CBOR savings come from:

+- More efficient encoding of field names (binary indices vs strings)
+- No JSON syntax overhead (quotes, colons, commas)
+- Reduced structural metadata

+The savings are relatively constant (~20 bytes per message) regardless of message length, as CBOR primarily optimizes the message structure rather than the encrypted content.
+This makes CBOR most beneficial for high-volume scenarios where cumulative savings matter.

 #### How it works